localgovdrupal/localgov/README.md

 composer to require a project template, localgov_project, to scaffold and build the codebase which includes this profile.

+## Supported branches

+We are actively supporting and developing the 2.x branch.

+The 1.x branch is no longer actively supported and not recommended for new sites.

+If you are still using the 1.x branch on your site, please [create an issue on Github](https://github.com/localgovdrupal/localgov/issues) to let us know.

 ## Documentation

 Further documentation for developers, content designers and other audiences can